kenspirit/secret-note/README.md

 ## Why am I doing this?

-Being involved in blockchain learning & development is something mysterious to me before.
+Blockchain development has always been mysterious to me before.
 Lately I finally got a chance to look into it.

 Really learning the blockchain and make something genuinely useful in decentralized scenario is quite difficult.
 This idea comes to me because many so-promised life-long storage service can suddenly terminated.
 Hence, a publicly accepted blockchain seems a perfect place to put something that you never want to lose.
 Your information is never in control of some particular companies.